-The Mallama Project is part of a large district that contains more than 30 mapped intermediate sulfidation epithermal veins with strike lengths of over four kilometers.
+The Mallama Project is part of a large district that contains more than 30 mapped intermediate sulfidation epithermal veins with strike lengths of over four kilometres.
 In 1984, the Japanese International Cooperation Agency ("JICA") mapped, sampled, and drilled a portion of the larger vein system, of which the Mallama Project covers a part.
 The El Diamante Mine is just north of Outcrop's Mallama Project and has been active for more than 30 years.
-The gold at El Diamante, in particular, is associated with pyrite and quartz and secondarily with arsenopyrite, sphalerite, and galena.
+The gold at El Diamante, in particular, is associated with pyrite and guartz and secondarily with arsenopyrite, sphalerite, and galena.

 Historic sampling presented by the owners of the titles on the Mallama Project shows vein grades ranging from 33 g Au/t to 87 g Au/t with silver occurring on an average ratio of 10 to 1 silver to gold.
-Limited confirmation sampling assays by Outcrop geologists shows 42 g Au/t over 0.5 m in an active artisan mine that displays numerous parallel veins.
+Limited confirmation sampling assays by Outcrop geologists shows 42 g Au/t over 0.5 metres in an active artisan mine that displays numerous parallel veins.

-Preliminary work by Outcrop shows significant mineralization in the Bombona Zone where systematic sampling in an area of sublevel production shows 15 samples with a weighted average grade of 23.2 g Au/t and 182.3 g Ag/t over an average of 0.69 m vein width.
+Preliminary work by Outcrop shows significant mineralization in the Bombona Zone where systematic sampling in an area of sublevel production shows 15 samples with a weighted average grade of 23.2 g Au/t and 182.3 g Ag/t over an average of 0.69 metre vein width.
 Soil sampling conducted by JICA shows that the Bombona Zone correlates well with gold anomalies in soils, and eight or more parallel veins can be inferred adjacent the Bombona vein.
-Aligned artisanal workings suggest the Bombona Zone extends for up to 4 km in length.
+Aligned artisanal workings suggest the Bombona Zone extends for up to four kilometres in length.
 Outcrop has done sufficient underground sampling in the Bombona Zone within Mallama to indicate artisan mines are producing at in-situ grades of 22 g Au/t with silver at an approximate 4 to 1 ratio.
-The Bombona Zone consists of a package of seven or more parallel veins of approximately one meter width, and local informal miners have workings on at least three veins.
+The Bombona Zone consists of a package of seven or more parallel veins of approximately one metre width, and local informal miners have workings on at least three veins.
+The Bombona Zone displays production portals on at least three separate veins.
+The historic mine workings extend within a zone over two kilometres long and drill-ready targets are provided.

 Outcrop has initiated a Consulta Previa, an administrative requirement, to consult with indigenous peoples with traditional households on mining concessions, including those that make up Mallama.
 A portion of the project must also be subtracted from the forestry reserve.
+Outcrop has initiated joint meetings with the indigenous leaders and informal miners in the Bombona Zone to pursue social license to work on Mallama.